c2hm/CampUS/Code/README.md

-Arduino Code :

-    This folder contains all the code related to the robot's movement.
+# Contents of the folders :
+    Arduino Code : Code for the openCR and the template on Arduino mega Pthon controller : Code for the user interface and setup of pyqt5 on pycharm

+# Behavior of the robot
 Wake up of the robot :

     Robot goes in default stance, activates magnets and waits for cmd

 Python code point of view for the communications below :